MichSeman/weatherApp-sheCodes/README.md

 # weatherApp-sheCodes
- weather app for sheCodes homework
+ weather app for sheCodes homework built with HTML, CSS and vanilla JavaScript